maxxiimo/the-front-end-manifesto/chp2-markup-review.md

     vs.

-    = render :partial => 'shared/head'
+    = render :partial => 'layout/head'

 > Seek perfection and excellence, write beautiful code.

 \- [Manifesto][]

-You may have noticed that I separated logo and navigation into their own partials rather than use something like *_banner.html.haml* or *_header.html.haml* to hold both.
+You may have noticed that I separated `logo` and `navigation` into their own partials rather than use something like `_banner.html.haml` or `_header.html.haml` to hold both.
 Often times logos and navigation vary between clients or functional areas within an application.
 When you start a project you don't necessarily see this coming, but needs do change so you might as well lay them out in such a way that you and backend developers can easily get at them in the future.

 > Future proof code.